Sparse covariate-driven factorization of high-dimensional brain connectivity with application to site effect correction: Methods

-Note that Equation \eqref{eq_1} is a common signal-plus-noise model to decompose and factorize brain connectivity, a specification widely used in the fMRI literature \citep{eavani2015identifying, zhao2021covariate, wang2023locus}, and the rank-1 patterns $\bu_l\bu_l^\top$ are well-informed by the observation that FC patterns often exhibit block-diagonal structure, as illustrated in Figure \ref{diagblock}.
+Note that \eqref{eq_1} is a common signal-plus-noise model to decompose and factorize brain connectivity, a specification widely used in the fMRI literature \citep{eavani2015identifying, zhao2021covariate, wang2023locus}, and the rank-1 patterns $\bu_l\bu_l^\top$ are motivated by the observation that FC patterns often exhibit block-diagonal structure, as illustrated in Figure \ref{diagblock}.

-We further assume a linear model for $a_{ijl}$ to incorporate covariate effects and site-related heterogeneity:
+We assume a linear model for $a_{ijl}$ to incorporate covariate/site effects: